reinforce in 30 Seconds

 Word Origin

-Original meaning: To add force to
+Original meaning: To make strong again; to add strength.

 Cultural Context